Marron glacé

-A marron glacé (plural marrons glacés) is a confection, originating in northern Italy and southern France consisting of a chestnut candied in sugar syrup and glazed.
-Marrons glacés are an ingredient in many desserts and are also eaten on their own.
+Marron glacé is a confection originating in France or Italy that consists of a chestnut candied in sugar syrup and glazed.
+It is an ingredient in many desserts and is also eaten on its own.

 History

-Candied chestnuts appeared in chestnut-growing areas in northern Italy and southern France shortly after the crusaders returned to Europe with sugar.
+Candied chestnuts appeared in chestnut-growing areas in Europe shortly after the crusaders returned from the Middle East with sugar.
 Cooking with sugar allowed creation of new confectioneries.
-A candied chestnut confection was probably served around the beginning of the 15th century in Piedmont, among other places.
-But marrons glacés as such (with the last touch of 'glazing'), may have been created only in the 16th century.
-Lyon and Cuneo dispute the title for the addition of the glazing, or icing, that makes the real marron glacé.
+According to some, the birth of the marron glacé occurred around the 16th century (thanks to a greater availability of sugar) in the Cuneo area, where large quantities of chestnuts were collected (and are still collected, to be exported throughout Europe).
+It seems, according to this theory, that the marron glacé were invented by a court chef of Charles Emmanuel I, Duke of Savoy (1562–1630).The recipe appears in the treatise Confetturiere Piemontese, printed in Turin in 1790 But marron glacé as such (with the last touch of 'glazing'), may have been created only in the 16th century.

-The earliest known records of a recipe for marron glacés were written during the 16th century by an Italian cook who worked for Charles Emmanuel I, Duke of Savoy in 1580, and by the French at the end of the 17th century in Louis XIV's court at Versailles.
 In 1667, François Pierre La Varenne, ten years' chef de cuisine to Nicolas Chalon du Blé, Marquis of Uxelles (near Lyon and a chestnut-producing area), and foremost figure of the nouvelle cuisine movement of the time, published his best-selling book Le parfaict confiturier.
-In it he describes "la façon de faire marron pour tirer au sec" ("the way to make (a) chestnut (so as) to 'pull it dry'"); this may well be the first record of the recipe for marrons glacés.
-"Tirer au sec" means, in a confectionery context, "to remove (what's being candied) from the syrup".
+In it he describes la façon de faire marron pour tirer au sec ("the way to make (a) chestnut (so as) to 'pull it dry'"); this may well be the first record of the recipe for marron glacé.
+Tirer au sec means, in a confectionery context, 'to remove (what's being candied) from the syrup'.
 La Varenne's book was edited thirty times over seventy-five years.